Charges and Fluxes on (Perturbed) Non-expanding Horizons: Discussion

 As one would expect on physical grounds, all the fluxes vanish \emph{for the background} $\gcirc_{ab}$ for which the boundary $\N$ is an NEH $\H$, whence the charge integrals are independent of the 2-sphere cross section of $\H$ on which they are evaluated.
 The background charge $Q_d^{(0)} [C]$ associated with the dilation vector $d^a$ on $\H$ is positive and, in the case when $d^a$ is the restriction to $\H$ of a Killing vector, it equals the Komar integral (modulo a fixed multiplicative constant).
 The same is true for a rotation vector field $R^a$ in $\g$.
 The charges associated with all supertranslations vanish.
 As one would expect, non-trivial fluxes arise when we keep terms that are second order in perturbations.
 To this order, generically all charges and fluxes are non-zero.
 The flux associated with the dilation vector field is non-negative and vanishes only if the perturbation is time-independent --just as one would hope, since it can be interpreted as ``energy carried by perturbations across $\H$".
 Fluxes associated with supertranslations $S^a = \so(\theta,\varphi)\,\ello^a$ are also positive if $\so(\theta, \varphi)$ is positive.
+Charges and fluxes associated with vector fields generating Lorentz transformations in $\G$ also have physically expected properties.
+For example, fluxes vanish for the background as well as to first order in perturbations, and they vanish also to second order if the linearized shear vanishes.

 These physically expected properties hold because the boundary $\N$ is required to be an NEH or a perturbed NEH.
 On the full phase space $\ps$ considered in \cite{cfp}, for example, the positivity properties just mentioned fail.
 Also, in that framework one can take $(M, g_{ab})$ to be the exterior of the null cone of a point in \emph{Minkowski space} (or a part thereof), with the null cone (or part thereof) serving as the boundary $\N$.
 Then the charge and flux associated with the dilation vector field (which is also a symmetry in the Lie-algebra of \cite{cfp}) are non-zero.
 Given that space-time under consideration is \emph{flat}, it is difficult to associate physical significance to these charges and fluxes, and similarly, at generic points the phase space $\ps$ that requires the boundary only to be null.
 These awkward situations do not arise on $\psneh$.
 Thus, the NEH framework carves out a sector of the full phase space framework where formulas for charges and fluxes are physically meaningful.